andySigler/andysigler.github.io/index.md

 <p class="subheadline">spring 2014</p>
 <h1 class="matchbook">ITP Masters Thesis</h1>
-<div>Patchbay is a electronics and wireless platform for building musical instruments, toys, and other playful objects for the internet of things</div>
+<div>Patchbay is an electronics and wireless platform for building musical instruments, toys, and other playful objects for the internet of things</div>
 <div class="row t30 b20">
     <div class="medium-12 columns">
         <a href="{{site.url}}/patchbay" >